geohwk/TrainControl/README.md

 # TrainAssistant
-An implementation of the Home Assistant framework, running an MQTT broker on a Raspberry Pi with each train having an MQTT client running on ESP devices
+A Train control system using the mosquitto MQTT broker running on a raspberry pi and MQTT clients running on ESP-8266 devices.
+This can be controlled by a seperate MQTT client running on a mobile device.